HenryMBaldwin/stargazer-addin/README.md

     8. OK
     9. OK
     10. Fully shut down Excel

+(must be done every time as the box unchecks upon restart)

 11. make sure there are no node.js processes running from task manager (or close down previous web pack cmd windows)